hunyadi/md2conf/README.md

 ### Using the docker container

-You can run the dokcer container via docker run or via dockerfile.
+You can run the docker container via docker run or via dockerfile.
 Either can accept the environment variables or argument similar to the python options.
 The final argument `./` is mdpath.

 * `docker run --rm --name md2conf hemstreet/md2conf -d instructure.atlassian.net -u levente.hunyadi@instructure.com -a 0123456789abcdef -s DAP ./`